-To keep your computer running smoothly, it’s important to take care of some of its maintenance needs at least every month.
-Create a computer maintenance checklist of things you need to do and set yourself a reminder to perform these tasks on a regular basis.
+To keep your computer running smoothly and improve the computer speed, it’s important to take care of some of its maintenance needs at least every month.
+Create a monthly computer maintenance checklist of things you need to do and set yourself a reminder to perform these tasks on a regular basis.
 Here are five ideas.

 Clean out your computer